Best Metal Detectors in 2022

 Almost all-plastic construction

-Cheap metal detectors don’t always mean that it’s not something worth buying, and that’s proven with the Bounty Hunter Gold Digger Metal Detector, which takes the prize of our choice for the best value metal detector today.
+Cheap metal detectors don’t always mean that it’s not something worth buying, and that’s proven with the Bounty Hunter Gold Digger Metal Detector, which takes the prize of our choice for the best value metal detector.
 For convenience, it comes with automatically tuned ground control to prevent mineral interference, as well as trash eliminator control, giving you as much autonomy as possible.

 Its all-metal mode is great for finding different kinds of potential treasures and is an awesome feature if you’re not fussy about what you dig up.
 Along with this, the weatherproof coil reaches 7 inches, which isn’t the largest range that you might want, but nonetheless gives you adequate depth for finding something special.
 To make life even easier, there’s also a signal strength meter which can save hours looking for the right spot and will have you digging up treasures in no time.
 At a great price, it’s a useful little tool to have, even you’re just trying to find long-lost jewelry.
 After all, you can’t put a price on sentimental value.

 Automatically tuned ground control